Makiluki/Mi-primer-proyecto/README.md

     pwd ´usr/your_usr/name_dir/donnut_app_data´

-We put `data` because flutter create have a lot of dirs...
+We put `data` because flutter create has a lot of dirs...

-* Then we move to the lib dir in `./name_dir/lib`
+* Then we move the lib dir in `./name_dir/lib`
 * We paste all our lib content (icons, images, pages, tab, util)
 * Then we go whit `cd ..` to `/name_dir/`
-* There whe paste our `pubspec.yaml` for the project compatibilitis and dependencies
+* There, whe paste our `pubspec.yaml` for the project compatibilities and dependencies
-* ...

-ahora todo esta en tus manos timmy, ya hice mi parte :*
+* And contninue creating our UI inside de file lib, where we are going to store all our pages and codes

 A few resources to get you started if this is your first Flutter project: